Department of Digitalization

 Head of Department

-Our scholars investigate themes such as data-driven organisations, algorithmic decision-making, digital platforms and ecosystems, cybersecurity, digital sustainability, public-sector digitalisation, and the societal implications of emerging technologies.
-Across these areas, we aim to generate insights that help organisations navigate complexity and design responsible, resilient, and human-centred digital futures.
+Areas of expertise include artificial intelligence, data-driven organisations, digital platforms and ecosystems, cybersecurity, digital sustainability, public-sector digitalisation, and the societal implications of emerging technologies.

 Life at DIGI